Responses to Neoliberal Aesthetics

 Todd Cronan writes:

 Brown’s analysis rests on the view that artworks and markets are not only at odds with one another but that this conflict generates the problem of autonomy to begin with.
-This is, of course, a guiding assumption in the work of Greenberg (early on, at least), Adorno and Jameson.
+This is, of course, a guiding assumption in the work of Greenberg (at least early on), Adorno and Jameson.
 That a work “cannot be produced as a commodity if it is to remain an artwork” assumes that a work is something defined by its negative relation to exchange.
 But if we assume this “dialectical” rule, the game is ceded in advance to historicism.
 The “subsumption” thesis and everything that follows from it—“market relations dominate all artistic production” as well as the idea there’s a little space left for self-legislation—can only follow if we take it as a motivating factor of modernism that artists were defining their practices (consciously or not) against the market.
-Fried, for instance, makes no claim, as far as I can tell, about “what formal problem is central to a given medium” nor about the dialectical ‘solving of artistic problems’—that’s Greenberg and Fried sharply disagreed with him (and by extension, Adorno) on this very point.
+Fried, for instance, makes no claim, as far as I can tell, about “what formal problem is central to a given medium” nor about the dialectical ‘solving of artistic problems’—that’s Greenberg and Fried disagreed with him on this point.
 That’s to say, there’s no medium based problem that historically unfolds or (quasi)determines the moves from Chardin to Douglas Gordon.
-Brown’s account assumes a historicist logic of modernist problem solving (as modes of attaining autonomy) and if we do assume that aim then it will indeed fail in advance—the expansion of capitalist markets will and have destroyed the sequence of naïve wishes to stay free of the market—and postmodernism, and limited responses to it, are the result.
+Brown’s account assumes a historicist logic of problem solving (as modes of attaining autonomy) and if we do assume that aim then it will indeed fail in advance—the expansion of capitalist markets will and have destroyed the sequence of naïve wishes to stay free of the market—and postmodernism, and limited responses to it, are the result.
 The old medium-specific problems are all “absorbed” into the market (if artists assumed some externality to begin with) and a “flat or null historicism” emerges as the neoliberal dream/nightmare.
-And then finally there’s some flicker of possibility—Brown’s got two of them—left for those of us still with a pulse.

 But what if autonomy is not a historical question, but a human one?
-One that might entail a kind of new pressure in the modern period, but that was a standing issue for Rousseau as it is for anyone today?
+One that might entail a kind of new pressure in the modern period, but that was a standing issue for Rousseau as it is for artists today?
 What if it doesn’t obey any specific logic (openings and closures, etc.), but constantly threatens action?
-That is, what if historicism is exactly another word for heteronomy—a (classical) way to defeat the burden of making decisions for oneself?
+That is, what if historicism is another word for heteronomy—a way to neutralize the burden of making decisions?
 And theatricality is another word for the way we make the world autonomous to our intentions.